 Those 20 and 40 MHz bandwidth modes I told you about earlier really refer to how many channels the router is simultaneously using.
 20 MHz mode means it is using only one channel; 40 MHz mode means it is using two.
 The 80 MHz mode used by draft AC gear uses—you guessed it—four channels.
 So you can see Why 802.11ac Will Kill The 5 GHz Wi-Fi Band as these products come into mainstream use.

 The advantage that 40 MHz mode provides is higher throughput.
 But because it eats up more channels, it can increase interference for nearby networks, which reduces throughput and, in extreme cases, wireless connection reliability.
 This is why most N routers have an "Auto 20/40" mode instead of a 40 MHz mode.

 Properly designed, i.e. compliant with the IEEE 802.11 spec and with Wi-Fi Alliance Certification requirements, routers are supposed to detect any interfering networks and fall back to using 20 MHz mode.
-Manufacturers also have the option of not supporting 40 MHz operation in 2.4 GHz at all, which is the choice Apple continues to make for all its wireless products.
+Manufacturers also have the option of not supporting 40 MHz operation in 2.4 GHz at all, which is the choice Apple has made for some of its wireless products.

-There are no such limitations on 40 MHz mode operation in 5 GHz.
-Which is why some manufacturers default their routers to 40 MHz mode in that band.
+There are no such limitations on 40 MHz (or 80 MHz) mode operation in 5 GHz.
+Which is why some manufacturers default their routers to 40 or 80 MHz mode in that band.